randomir/envie/docs/intro.rst

-        create [ENV]   create a new virtual environment (alias for mkenv) remove         destroy the active environment (alias for rmenv) tmp            create a throw-away env in /tmp (alias for mkenv -t)
+        create [ENV]   create a new virtual environment (alias for mkenv) remove         destroy the active environment (alias for rmenv)

         list [DIR]     list virtual envs under DIR (alias for lsenv) find [DIR]     like 'list', but also look above, until env found (alias for findenv)